how to build your self confidence

 10. The Right Crowd

 You are not always with your child.
-In fact, most of the time you aren’t.
-They are at school and you are at work.
-You are mowing the grass and they are over playing with a friend.
+In fact, most of the time, you aren’t.
+They are at school, and you are at work.
+You are mowing the grass, and they are over at a friend’s house playing.
 So, obviously, other people have a great deal of influence on your child.
 Who these other people are matters very much.
 Get to know the important friends in your child’s life.
 Get to know their parents.
-Our circle of friends should be diverse and inspiring.
-Friends that help lift us up to greater heights.
-Friends that push us to be better.
-The right crowd.
+A circle of friends should be diverse and inspiring.
+Their friends should help lift them up to greater heights, push them to be better.
+Their friends should be the right crowd.

 Sound off: Do you know how to build self confidence in kids?
 What would you add?